Console Window

 REVEDA_PLUGIN_PATH environment variable if it is already set or Plugins Path from

-Options Dialogue if it set there separately.
+Options Dialogue if it is set there separately.

 From Revolution EDA Plugin Registry dialogue, you can: